 The last batch of 10 F8F-1s (BuNo from 90450 to 90459) was sent to NAS North Island and NAS Santa Rosa airbases, where the pilots of two squadrons, VF-18 and VF-19, underwent retraining.

 Armament.
 F8F-1: four 12.7mm Cplt-Browning machine guns with 300 rounds per machine gun.
 F8F-1В four 20mm Ford cannons with 205 rounds per cannon.

 Suspended armament: 4 supersonic NAR HVAR with a caliber of 127 mm and 2 bombs of 450 kg each under the wing pylons or 1 bomb of 725 kg instead of PTB.
 PTB with a capacity of 568 liters, under the bomb pylons it is possible to suspend two PTBs of 757 liters each.

-In service.
 The first unit to receive Birkats was VF-19.
 The squadron proved itself to be successful during its "mission" to the war aboard the Lexington.
 The pilots flew the F6F Hellcat.
 It included several experienced pilots - so Lieutenant Bill Masoner shot down 12 Japanese aircraft.
 On August 16, 1945, a unit aboard the light aircraft carrier CVE-27 "Langley" sailed from the United States to the shores of Japan.
 But the Birkats did not get to fight.
 August was the last month of the war.

 VF-18 was sent to NAS North Island AFB after their aircraft carrier Interpid (CV-11) was hit by two kamikazes on November 25, 1944 and was incapacitated for two months.
 The squadron pilots received several vehicles from the first batch of F8F-1 for retraining.